haditj66/AERTOS/README.md

 <!--
  //UserCode_Sectionoverview
    -->
  AERTOS came about as a need to rapidly prototype embedded applications without having to worry about the details of RTOS mechanisms such as semaphores and tasks.
-Instead this is abstracted with concepts of an event-driven architecture.
-Finite state machines, Service calls, signal processing blocks are a few examples of the concepts used in AERTOS.
+Instead, this is abstracted with concepts of an event-driven architecture.
+Finite state machines, Service calls, and signal processing blocks are a few examples of the concepts used in AERTOS.

 <!--
 //UserCode_Sectionoverview_end